-Our research group examines the evolutionary origins of the human mind by comparing how humans and other animals think about the world, are their psychological abilities similar to or different from our own, and why do species differ in their cognitive abilities?
-We aim to uncover the roots of humans’ unique cognitive phenotype, as well understand what evolutionary processes support the emergence of complex cognitive skills across species more generally.
+Our group examines the evolutionary origins of the human mind.
+How do our primate relatives think about the world, are their psychological abilities similar to or different from our own, and why do species differ in their cognitive abilities?
+We aim to uncover the roots of humans’ unique cognitive phenotype, as well understand what evolutionary processes shape the emergence of different cognitive skills.